8 Financial Gift Ideas for Valentine’s Day

 - Purchase shares as gifts

-To transfer shares of stocks you already own, c
+To transfer shares of stocks you already own, contact the brokerage firm or company that handles your investments to discuss how to proceed.

 Be mindful that you'll need the name of the recipient, their address, their Social Security number, and other contact information to complete the transfer.